 A Belize vacation is not just an exercise in relaxing in a tropical Caribbean beach resort.
 It can, and should, be far more than that.
 Belizean author and blogger Larry Waight offers eight tips to make the most of this tiny Central American country people call “The Jewel”.
-Please know we are signed up to the Amazon Associates program and this article contains links from Amazon.
-If you use them, we may receive credit or a small commission at no cost to yourself.
+This article contains a link (or links) to Amazon, from which, as an Amazon Associate, this website will earn a small commission if you make any purchases.
+Some other links are also affiliate links, where we will also make a small commission if you purchase anything after clicking, at no extra cost to you.

 If you’re like most people preparing for a tropical vacation in Belize, deciding what to see can send you scurrying for the aspirin bottle.